phnx-im/docs/src/threat_model/qualitative/metadata.md

 ## Privacy Pass

-The [Privacy Passbatched tokens issuance protocol](https://datatracker.ietf.org/doc/draft-ietf-privacypass-batched-tokens/) is used to rate-limit individual users without violating their metadata privacy.
+The [Privacy Pass batched tokens issuance protocol](https://datatracker.ietf.org/doc/draft-ietf-privacypass-batched-tokens/) is used to rate-limit individual users without violating their metadata privacy.

 The protocol flow is as follows: